India

 A smiling Pope John Paul ll is illuminated in gold against the blue sky at the St. Thomas Mount National Shrine

-A smiling Pope John Paul ll is illuminated in gold against the blue sky at the St. Thomas Mount National Shrine © Joost P
+A golden-hued image of Pope John Paul II beams against the blue sky at St. Thomas Mount National Shrine. © Joost P

 A stone elephant silently stands watch at the entrance of the imposing International Society for Krishna Consciousness (ISKCON) building.

-A stone elephant silently stands to watch at the entrance of the imposing International Society for Krishna Consciousness (ISKCON) building © Vikrant Sardana
+A solemn stone elephant guards the entrance of Chennai’s grand ISKCON (International Society for Krishna Consciousness) temple. © Vikrant Sardana

 A striking head sculpture and decorative pillar form part of the nine art installations inside Phoenix Market City

-A striking head sculpture and decorative pillar form part of the nine art installations inside Phoenix Market City © Allnone
+A striking head sculpture and ornate pillar are part of Phoenix Market City’s nine art installations. © Allnone

 Colorful dresses in the window of a clothes store in Phoenix Market City lure customers inside